 For children age 15 and under, two doses administered 6 months apart are required.
 For those over the age of 15, an additional dose is required.

 What are the possible side effects of the HPV vaccine?

 Side effects are rare and include those that are common to most vaccines – pain and redness at the injection site, fever and aches.
 We do see a higher rate of fainting after the Gardasil vaccination, but this may be related to the fact that fainting is generally more common in adolescent girls.
 As a precaution, the vaccine is administered when the patient is sitting or lying down, and we observe everyone for 15 minutes following the injection to ensure that they feel OK.

 Does the HPV vaccine interact with COVID vaccines?

 We don’t think so, but as a precaution, I advise leaving at least a two-week gap between the COVID-19 vaccination and other vaccine doses.

 The HPV vaccine can be given at the same time as a tetanus booster and is often done so, as these vaccines are often due to be given at around age 12 to 14.

 Where can I get the HPV vaccination in Singapore?

-You may get the HPV vaccine for yourself or your child at any Osler Health clinic in Singapore.
-We also recommend regular cervical screening with PAP smear tests for better prevention against cervical cancer.
+You may get the HPV vaccine for your child at any Osler Health clinic in Singapore.